The Teachings of Sathya Sai Baba

 “Man must pray for newer and newer opportunities for service and exult in the chance that his hands receive.
 This attitude gives immeasurable joy.
-To keep a life suffused with this joy is indeed bliss! … If life is lived accordingly, then it becomes one long unbroken service to the Lord.
+To live a life that is suffused with this joy is indeed bliss! … If life is lived accordingly, then it becomes one long unbroken service to the Lord.
 The feeling of ‘I’ and ‘You’ will soon disappear, all traces of self will be destroyed.”

 “Many aspirants and hermits, many sadhakas and sannyasis lost all their achievements, which they won by many years of struggle and sacrifice, because of their attachment to the self.”

 “Whatever the wealth of words, whatever the standard of scholarship, it is all useless.
 In order to bring the Teachings… into the actual life, it is necessary to extirpate the feeling, ‘I know,’ see the very Essence and introspect on It.
 Only in that case one will certainly achieve bliss…

 “If however the awareness of ‘I’ produces pride…, a fall is inevitable!…”